 Mixing things up can never diminish luck.
 You don’t know if you don’t try and without trying you have no real data to go off of.
 I have caught channel catfish with cooked shrimp.
 The only difference with me is I didn’t cook the shrimp with the intentions of fishing with it.

 I just happened to have some leftovers and decided to take them out.

-This one is entirely up to you.
-It’s not necessarily needed, but anything you can do to stink up bait is never going to hurt.
-If it gets the channel cat’s attention, they aren’t going to be too picky about what they eat.
+I have to say that garlic isn’t necessarily needed, but anything you can do to stink up bait is never going to hurt.
+If it gets the channel catfish’s attention, they aren’t going to be too picky about what they eat.
 I’d say go for it if you’re looking for the added punch and flavor.

 Other Considerations Using Shrimp For Catfish Bait

 For the most part, shrimp is going to be sufficient for channel catfishing any time of the year and in most weather conditions.
 Again, and I can’t state it enough.
 It’s not necessarily the best choice of bait for the larger flathead and blue catfish.

 Shrimp is a bait you can use catfishing in the winter or summer.
 It’s never too cold to use shrimp for catfishing.
 You can also use shrimp during storms and other weather patterns to effectively try and target the channel catfish.

 Overall, it’s incredibly versatile and an excellent easy bait to work with.
 I’d recommend at least giving it a try before knocking it.

 Are you going to begin using shrimp for Catfish Bait?